datasert/cronjs/README.md

 **Aliases**

-Day of week and month allows values to be specified using alias insetad of numbers.
-Aliases are case insensitive.
+Day of week and month allows values to be specified using alias instead of numbers.
+Aliases are case-insensitive.
 Alias for Month is `jan-dec` and for day of week `sun-sat`

 **Examples**

-Here are some examples of cron expressions (without second and year)
+Here are some examples of cron expressions (without a second and year)

 ```
 0 13 * * ?         => every day at 1 PM.